afawcett/kbshortcututil/README.md

 3. Select **Utility Items** under **APP SETTINGS**
 4. Click **Add Utility Item** and select the **Keyboard Shortcuts** component
 5. Configure the component as shown in the example below and click **Save**
+6. You may need to refresh the page a couple of times or login / logout after first adding the component.

 ![example](https://raw.githubusercontent.com/afawcett/kbshortcututil/master/images/kbsexample.png)